axxeerick/famelo/content/authors/firstname_lastname/_index.md

 #  icon_pack: fab
 #  link: https://github.com/axxeerick

-# Organizational groups that you belong to.
-Copy and paste one of the following on the line below user_groups: Principal Investigators, Researchers, Site Partners, Graduate Students, Consultants
+# Copy and paste one of the following on the line below user_groups: Principal Investigators, Researchers, Site Partners, Graduate Students, Consultants
 user_groups:
 - Graduate Students
 ---
 [//]: # (Below, you can add a description of yourself and even add a link to your personal website.
 Feel free to replace or delete the following statement, I left it here as an example for how to add a link to the statement.)

 You can learn more about me [here](https://axxe.netlify.com/).